Invoice format tips for beginners

 - Put the invoice number in the file name and email subject line so it’s easier to search.

-- Convert your invoice to a PDF (or send an online invoice) so it’s harder for frauds to interfere with it.
+- Convert your invoice to a PDF (or send an online invoice) so it’s harder for fraudsters to interfere with it.

 Keep your invoices simple (and short)